pocesar/node-stratum/README.md

-// the stratum.server also holds defaults for coins daemons console.log(server.daemons); // a list of pre-configure daemons in stratum.server.daemons
+// the stratum.Server also holds defaults for coins daemons console.log(server.daemons); // a list of pre-configure daemons in stratum.Server.daemons

 // You can inject them into the server later on, using stratum.daemon